 - Her anatomy is clearly female at the start of the game and clearly male when she fights Roxas.
 Given that she is literally created from Sora's memories though, which in the Kingdom Hearts universe effect how you are seen by others, Xion's actual gender is difficult to pin down.

 - Subverted in Misfile.
 Despite her life being much improved in several aspects, Ash is still vehemently trying to go back to being a boy, even if it means that all the good things she achieved in the meantime disappear.
 Keeping a firm grasp of "his" male identity remains top priority over all else.
+Indeed, suddenly waking up as a girl and dealing with the loss of masculinity that living as a girl comes with is played more for horror than comedy.

 - Averted in The Order of the Stick.
 Roy doesn't seem to terribly mind being female for a dozen strips or so (it helps him get perspective on the kind of person Miko Miyazaki is), but he'd much rather have his "Trouser Titan".
 The fact that he's just as bald female as he is male probably also helps.